mysticole928/learning-devops/What_is_DevOps.md

 By working towards a common goal, DevOps enables the rapid deployment of planned work into production while keeping it stable, available, and secure.

-It is by practicioners, for practitioners.
+Developed by practicioners, for practitioners, DevOps is a philosophy that guides the efficient development, deployment, and operation of software.

+There is no single "right" way to implement DevOps.

 > "DevOps, in a sense, is about setting up "a value delivery factory - a streamlined, "waste-free pipeline through which value "can be delivered to the business "with a predictably fast cycle time."
 >